fasiha/frontend-intro/README.md

 - there are tons of free resources to host your pages, including GitHub Pages (GitHub will host your static HTML/CSS/JavaScript assets for any repo that has a specifically-named branch, `gh-pages`) and [Glitch.com](https://glitch.com/);
 - many interesting tasks can be done entirely in the frontend, no backend needed: anything that doesn't need coordination between different people or devices.

+Making a frontend app though is more than just "learning" a library like React though, for a number of reasons.
+- JavaScript has evolved considerable from version 3, released in 1999, to version 5, released 2009, to the monumental version 6, released in 2015.
+Subsequent versions which continue to add rich features—see Wikipedia's [list of JavaScript versions](https://en.wikipedia.org/wiki/ECMAScript#Versions).
+- Annoyingly, browsers took varying amounts of time to implement JavaScript specifications, so we had several generations transpilers that would convert code using advanced JavaScript features to code that could be run on ES3-only browsers.
+Babel is the current reigning king, but true compilers like TypeScript also do this.
+- Because the JavaScript specification didn't define the concept of "modules" for a long time, competing standards arose, including the one enshrined by Node.js, a major server-side runtime for JavaScript built around Chrome's JavaScript engine.
+- Because of the cost of HTTP(S) requests over TCP/IP, and the demands of mobile on connectivity and battery, several generations of JavaScript *bundlers* have risen and fallen.
+Browserify, Webpack, and Rollup are common contenders here.
+These tools know how to understand various ways of expressing "modules" in JavaScript and can produce a single `bundle.js` file that a browser can load and that contains all the JavaScript that the page will use.
+- Much of this is incidental complexity.
+There is also a fair amount of essential complexity due to the fact that JavaScript is and always has been by specification a single-threaded language (although the runtimes themselves are of course free to be multi-threaded).
+Therefore, JavaScript more than any other language is dominated by asynchronous code ("do this, and then when it finishes, do this other thing"), and this style of programming is definitely weird.

-Making a frontend app though is more than just "learning" a library like React though, because developing JavaScript today is very intricate.
-I personally have a relatively bare-bones hands-on manually-configured workflow to making frontend apps, which I'll describe here.
+I personally have a relatively bare-bones hands-on manually-configured workflow to making frontend apps that seems to control much of the accidental complexity and which I'll describe here.

 ## Setup